eblume/TyperAssistant/README.md

 Aside from the injected command (which in future versions you may disable), you can also access the assistant directly for a convenient auto-running assistant loop.
-You can use the parent class to TyperAssistant, Assistant, to use this functionality without any reliance on typer, like in this complex example:
+You can use the parent class to TyperAssistant, Assistant, to use this functionality without any reliance on typer, like in this example:

 ```python
 thread_id = SomeDatabase().get_or_create_some_thread().id